department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/research-findings.md

 The one who struggled was a Cerner user who didn't have a direct path to the appointments tool from My VA.

-### All participants easily navigated appointment details pages.
+### All participants easily navigated appointment details pages

 Labels: `IA`, `list view`, `details view`

 All participants quickly understood how to open details pages.

 Most participants used the descriptive back link.
 Of the 2 who didn't use the link:
-- One was on a mobile device, and favored using the browser back button at the bottom of their screen instead.
+- One was on a mobile device, and favored using the browser back button at the bottom of their screen.
 - The other was on desktop and also used the browser back button.

-Neither showed any sign of being confused about navigating back to the list view.
+Neither showed any sign of being confused about navigating back to the list view with their preferred method.

 ### Most participants easily found their past appointments